Chinonyedoris/ChinonyedorisA_Data-Portfolio/README.md

    Correlation and inferential tools to tie macroeconomic events to outcomes

 # Invitation to Join the Journey
     I invite you to join me on this exciting research and business intelligence journey into Nigeria’s GDP.
 Whether you are a data            analyst, economist, policymaker, or simply curious about Nigeria’s economic development—this project is for you.

     Stay tuned as we uncover hidden insights, spot economic patterns, and bring data to life in the Nigerian context.

+# New Project 2
+# Research Proposal: Leveraging Data Analytics To Optimize Sustainability in Infrastructure
+# Data Analytics and the Future of the Built Environment.
+   Academic journal articles on predictive analytics, machine learning in infrastructure, and sustainable development strategies.
+   Short Summary for Application Form
+   This research explores the role of data analytics in optimizing sustainability in infrastructure projects.
+It examines how predictive     analytics and big data can enhance resource allocation, environmental impact assessments, and long-term project planning.
+The study       will analyze sustainability challenges in infrastructure, evaluate data-driven solutions, and develop a framework for integrating         analytics into sustainable project management.
+By combining literature reviews, case studies, and expert interviews, the research aims    to provide actionable insights for sustainable infrastructure development.

 # Open Source Contributions & Projects
     • Firebase Installation Integration with Node.js — Node.js, Firebase CLI, Firebase Hosting, Firebase